 Few pests attack the Agave plant.
 Be on the lookout for the Agave weevil.
 These pests will attack and destroy the plant if not treated.

 Agave Anthracnose is a fungal disease that occurs in wet and humid conditions.
-This can be a result of:
+This can be a result of the following:

 - Too much rain

 - Overwatering the plant and not enough drainage

 Look for sunken lesions and wood-like leaves that produce a red-brown mass of spores.

 Remove plant parts containing active lesions to get rid of Agave Anthracnose.
 Use care to destroy the infected plant parts to avoid spreading the disease.